cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/memcachedcloud.html.md

 ## <a id="java"></a>Using Memcached with Java

-[spymemcached](https://code.google.com/p/spymemcached/) is a simple, asynchronous, single-threaded memcached client written in java.
+[spymemcached](https://code.google.com/p/spymemcached/) is a simple, asynchronous, single-threaded memcached client written in Java.
 You can download the latest build from: https://code.google.com/p/spymemcached/downloads/list.

-For using the maven repository, start by specifying the repository:
+To use the maven repository, start by specifying the repository:

 	<repositories>
 	    <repository>